tjmahr/dissertation/docs/23-mispronunciations-notebook.md

 as the rest of the word unfolds, they hear a syllable rime that supports staying.

-Figure XX shows the growth curve averages for trials starting on the familiar image.
+Figure \@ref(fig:fam-initial-mp-trials) shows the growth curve averages for trials starting on the familiar image.
 The looking patterns show a sharp fall towards .5 which is chance-level performance.
 Behaviorally, children on average move quickly to look at both images equally; they rush into maximum uncertainty.
 At age 5, the average of the growth curves never dips below .5, and in fact, it shows a late rise to .6 looking probability.
 At this age, children are overall more likely to stay on the familiar object.

 <!-- One possible interpretation of this pattern is that the children making  -->
 <!-- brief confirmatory looks to the novel image; they checking out -->